anshumanghosh95/Hotel-Management/README.md

 # Hotel-Management
-Feedback management system for hotels
+Feedback management system for hotels using python flask module and mongodb

 Run using main.py